 Feel free to email me at shawn@yamtam.nyc if you would like to discuss any of this anytime.

-fans, 80 meters apart, and 12 streets to a kilometer, and run east to west
+- Streets are about 260 feet apart, so 20 streets to a mile, or 80 meters apart, and 12 streets to a kilometer, and run east to west

-- Avenues are about 3 times farther apart than streets, so 6 avenues to a mile, or 4
+- Avenues are about 3 times farther apart than streets, so 6 avenues to a mile, or 4 avenues to a kilometer and run north to south

-3rd Av (Houston to 23rd), Broadway (above 60th), 14th St, 23rd St, 34th St, 42nd St, 57th St, and 59th St.
+- Most streets and avenues are one-way traffic only.
+Some exceptions are Park Av, sections of 3rd Av (Houston to 23rd), Broadway (above 60th), 14th St, 23rd St, 34th St, 42nd St, 57th St, and 59th St.

-North-South, but cuts diagonally from 79th St on the Upper West Side to 10th St on the Lower East Side
+- Manhattan is tilted relative to perfect North.
+Broadway actually runs approximately North-South, but cuts diagonally from 79th St on the Upper West Side to 10th St on the Lower East Side

-- There is no 4th Av except from 14th St to 8th St (which is also called Astor Pl and
+- There is no 4th Av except from 14th St to 8th St (which is also called Astor Pl and St Marks Pl at various eastern points)

 - 6th Av may also be called Americas or Avenue of the Americas